VAT recovery on deal costs – selling shares to fund ‘downstream’ taxable activity

 The UTT decision

-The UTT has dismissed HMRC’s appeal, rejecting HMRC’s arguments on the approach to attributing input tax and deciding that the FTT was correct to find a modified approach should be applied in fundraising transactions and could be applied to benefit HLT.
-As a result of this modified approach, there is an opportunity for businesses to make claims for input tax on services used for a fundraising transaction which is either VAT exempt or outside the scope of VAT if:
+In July 2023, the UTT dismissed HMRC’s appeal, rejecting HMRC’s arguments on the approach to attributing input tax and deciding that the FTT was correct to find a modified approach should be applied in fundraising transactions and could be applied to benefit HLT.

 Get in touch